-OUARRIES

-Maine Drilling and Blasting Celebrates 40th Anniversary of Quality Service by Mark Scheer most cases.
+D

+F

+APRIL 14, 2006 Section One of Three Volume 26 Number 29

+Maine Drilling and Blasting Celebrates 40th Anniversary of Quality Service by Mark Scheer Think big, act small: when successfully executed, such a corporate strategy can be very effective for meeting growth goals while maintaining local-level the regions that need his leadership."
+Lastly, Tom Purington oversees all the quarry operations in Maine, working from the Gardiner office with Bill.
+"Tom is the regional quarry supervisor for Maine," Poetry in motion: another successful blast at a quarry in Poland, ME.

+contact with customers.
+Easier said than done in most cases.
 However, throughout the northeast, customers have come to depend on Maine Drilling and Blasting, Inc. to be just that.
 Headquartered in Gardiner, Maine, they offer the best of both worlds; personal, local service with large, high-end capabilities.
 Getting to this point was certainly not an overnight accomplishment.
 Rather, MD&B is the product of a multi-generational evolution that spans the Purington family history.
 This year, they celebrate their 40th anniversary.
-And after surviving a sometimes tumultuous past, they are well-poised to leverage that experience and continue forward as a solid leader in their industry.

-Think big, act small: when successfully executed, such a corporate strategy can be very effective for meeting growth goals while maintaining local-level contact with customers.
-Easier said than done in

-Poetry in motion: another successful blast at a quarry in Poland, ME.

-A long family history

-While MD&B was founded by Ted Purington, Sr., and his wife Judy in March, 1966, the Purington family's history with the industry goes back four or five generations now.
+And after surviving a sometimes tumultuous past, they are well-poised to leverage that experience and continue forward as a solid leader in their industry A long family history While MD&B was founded by Ted Purington, Sr., and his wife Judy in March, 1966, the Purington family's history with the industry goes back four or five generations now.
 "Our family has always been around this business," explained Bill Purington, president and CEO of the company.
 "My father started this company, but his father and his father's father all worked in this industry."
 Purington joked that the processes were not nearly as sophisticated as they have now become.
 "Back then, they used a sledge hammer and chisel to drill the holes for the black powder, and great athleticism was key to the job!"
 Obviously safety, technology and consistent quality are keystones for success today, and MD&B has mastered each in their forty years of success.
 As this is a family business, Ted Sr.'s sons were always involved in the company to some degree from an early age.
 "We all just grew up around the business," recalled Purington.
 "During summers in high school, we never had to go looking for a job."
 Starting in the late 70's, each came to eventually become permanently employed with the company, with Ted, Jr. joining first in 1976.
 Bill Purington himself was the last to join, coming on board in 1982.
 "Ted Jr. is the executive vice president and operations manager for our company," explained Purington.
 "He works in our [Auburn] New Hampshire office providing support for manpower and equipment needs to all our operating divisions; he is pretty much in charge of all operating issues that arise."
 Also based in the New Hampshire office, Jim Purington has the responsibility of ensuring that the company's more complex projects proceed smoothly.
 "Jim is our general supervisor," Purington continued.
-"When we're handling the larger, more technically complex projects, Jim travels around the company working in the regions that need his leadership."
-Lastly, Tom Purington oversees all the quarry operations in Maine, working from the Gardiner office with Bill.
-"Tom is the regional quarry supervisor for Maine," Purington concluded.
-"He is responsible for providing leadership and support to our teams at the dozens of quarries we do work for in this state.
+"When we're handling the larger, more technically complex projects, Jim travels around the company working in